Because it's not over until you're twitching on the floor in shock.in FITNESS ZONE, INSANITY, OTHER FITNESS

 What you get:

 4 DVD’s and a calendar available in a regular or deluxe package.
 The deluxe version includes a Beachbody miniMat and a couple resistance bands.
 My opinion?
-For $120 don’t bother with the deluxe version unless you’re a member of the 1%.
-The regular version is a much more reasonable $60 leading me to believe their mat must be lined with platinum.
+Don’t bother with the deluxe version unless you’re a member of the 1%.
+The regular version is 3 payments of $40 which is about the maximum you’d want to part with for an expansion pack.

 This is primarily an upper body circuit-cardio.
 You’ll use light weights due to the high reps as do the cast, but I recommend using a variety as some moves are significantly easier than others.
 I mean, for this I can get by with Shaun’s 20lbs bicep curls that go on forever but I’d be lucky to get past 8lbs for arm lifts in Superman position without puking up my lower back.